Al-Isra': 81: Muhammad destroys the Arabian idols

 In the day of conquesting Makkah, Muhammad made his way towards the Kaaba which is seen as a symbol of the Oneness of Allah.
 It was filled with idols, numbering 360.
-He proceeded to knock them down using his bow while reciting the verse from the Qur'an:"And say: 'The truth has come, and falsehood has vanished away; surely falsehood is ever certain to vanish."
+He proceeded to knock them down using his bow while reciting the verse from the Quran:"And say: 'The truth has come, and falsehood has vanished away; surely falsehood is ever certain to vanish."
 (Qur'an 17:81)This act was significant as it symbolized the removal of polytheistic practices and the reclaiming of the Kaaba for the worship of Allah alone, in line with the teachings of Islam.
 This event is considered a major milestone in the establishment of the Islamic faith and the spread of monotheism.

 Muhammad began the usual circumambulation on his ride, and after completing the circumambulation, he called for 'Uthman ibn Talha, the key holder of the Kaaba, and took the key from him.
 He entered the Kaaba and observed images of the prophets Abraham and Ishmael, throwing divination arrows.
 He strongly denounced these practices of the Quraysh and ordered that all idols, images and effigies be destroyed.

 104 Children of Israel

 Verse 17:104 'And We said thereafter unto the Children of Israel, “Dwell in the land.
 And when the promise of the Hereafter comes to pass, We shall bring you as a mixed assembly.”'

-al-Tabari, in Tafsir al-Tabari (883 CE), wrote that this referred to the Israelites' settlement in the land of al-Sham (Syria). al-Zamakhshari wrote in al-Kashshaf (12th century) that it referred to Egypt, devoid of Pharaoh. al-Baghawi in Tafsir al-Baghawi (12th c.) and al-Qurtubi in Tafsir al-Qurtubi (13th century) each write that it referred to both al-Sham and Egypt. ibn Kathir, in Tafsir Ibn Kathir (14th century), writes that "Allah caused the Children of Israel, who had been oppressed, to inherit the land, east and west, and to inherit the land of Fir`awn's (pharaoh's) people, with its farmland, crops and treasures."
+al-Tabari, in Tafsir al-Tabari (883 CE), wrote that this referred to the Israelites' settlement in the land of al-Sham (Greater Syria region). al-Zamakhshari wrote in al-Kashshaf (12th century) that it referred to Egypt, devoid of Pharaoh. al-Baghawi in Tafsir al-Baghawi (12th c.) and al-Qurtubi in Tafsir al-Qurtubi (13th century) each write that it referred to both al-Sham and Egypt. ibn Kathir, in Tafsir Ibn Kathir (14th century), writes that "Allah caused those from the Children of Israel, who had been oppressed from east and west, to inherit the land, and to inherit the land of Fir`awn's (pharaoh's) people, with its farmland, crops and treasures."